WICG/observable/README.md

     - Call the mapping function with the the value.
     - Then pass the return value of the mapping function to `Observable.from()` to convert it to "inner observable" if it's not already.
-    - Then create an `AbortSignal` that follows the subscriber's and set `innerSignal`.
+    - Then create an `AbortSignal` that is dependent on the subscriber's and set `innerSignal`.
     - Pass the `innerSignal` to the subscribe for the inner observable.
     - Forward all values emitted by the inner observable to the `result` observer.
     - If the inner observable completes